Why Holiday on Dartmoor?

-It’s no wonder that Dartmoor has been immortalised in so many novels and films: War Horse; Wuthering Heights; Lorna Doone and Hound of the Baskervilles are probably the most famous.
+Dartmoor has been immortalised in so many novels and films: War Horse; Wuthering Heights; Lorna Doone and Hound of the Baskervilles are probably the most famous.
 Authors often portray Dartmoor as atmospheric windswept craggy moorland with swirling mists but Dartmoor is so much more!

-Those that know Dartmoor well, will tell you that it’s packed with striking granite tors (there be ‘bout 160 of ‘em me hansome!), wooded valleys, rough grazing land, amazing views as well as picturesque villages and tucked away hamlets.
+The Dartmoor National Park is one of Britain’s Breathing Spaces.
+It’s packed with striking tors, wooded valleys, grazing land, amazing views, picturesque villages and tucked away hamlets.
 Dartmoor is also home to old clapper bridges, stone circles, mines, quarries and over 10,000 ancient sites.
 They might also mention that it boasts some of the best public houses in the country, many serving fantastic food and Dartmoor’s very own and very fine Jail Ale.
-We have The Cleave Public House very close to our holiday cottage serving a good range of food at affordable prices with a lovely cottage garden for summer and a traditional snug bar which is popular in the winter months.
+Within a stone’s throw of our thatched holiday cottage, we have the Cleave Public House serving great food with a lovely cottage garden for summer and a traditional snug bar with a roaring fire.

 Whilst many come to Dartmoor to visit places of natural beauty and enjoy the stunning scenery, there is an abundance of walking routes to suit all tastes and abilities.
 There are over 400 miles of public rights of way, endless paths, tracks and open moorland to explore; all you have to do is choose how you want to do it!
 You can explore on foot, bike or horseback.
-Or for the thrill seekers, use the many torrent rivers to explore by canoe!
+Or for the thrill seekers, use the many torrent rivers to explore by kayak or canoe!

 If adventure is not your thing there’s always fishing and amazing stargazing, thanks to the extremely low levels of light pollution.
 Or, visiting the many charming towns and attractions on and around Dartmoor.
 Of course no stay would be complete without exploring some of Devon’s coastal towns and beaches.